-Friend For Life is all about my Yairi guitar.
-It occurred to me that this guitar has been my constant companion since about 1975.
-Many things have happened to me, people have come and gone, I've had different jobs and the world has changed completely, but my guitar has always been there for me.
+Friend for Life is a song about my guitar, made by the late Kazuo Yairi.
+It occurred to me that this guitar has been my constant companion longer than anyone, or anything, else.
+Many things have happened to me, friends have come and gone, I've had different jobs and the world has changed completely.
+But my guitar has always been there for me.
 It has probably saved my life on more than one occasion.

 This is an updated and remixed version of the song, with new vocals and additional harmonies.

 You can watch the video by pressing the "play"button below, using the button to find it on streaming services, or scrolling down to download and buy the track.
 Hope you like it.

 You Mustn't Shoot Your Neighbor

 My Bonny Lad is a traditional song from the North East of England.
 I’ve had it in my repertoire since 1966.
 Originally, only one verse of the song was collected, but Ewan MacColl once told me he added the second, as it would otherwise have been too short.
 I felt it was still too short, so I wrote Blyth Sprit to add on the end.